Winter Park Adventure Quest

-It also periodically draws some climbers to the crag on the west side of the top of the pass.
+It also periodically draws some climbers to the crag on the west side on top of the pass.
 So far only one crag has really emerged as a climbing location for traditional climbers.
-Nicknamed Short N’ Stupid by climbers, it’s rated as a 5.5.
+Nicknamed Short N’ Stupid by climbers — it’s rated as a 5.5.

 Upper Hurd Basin